Deep Water Services

 Come join us for an exciting future.Read more

-Swire Seabed AS has developed a dependable track record for undertaking a wide range of subsea operations over a period of more than 30 years through its team of experienced personnel both onshore and offshore.
-Since February 2012, the Bergen headquartered Swire Seabed AS has been acquired into Swire Pacific Offshore’s network of over 20 offices on five continents.
-This integration of cutting edge practical expertise into a robust international group ensures Swire Seabed AS is able to deliver reliable offshore construction support and ROV services to the oil & gas and renewables sectors worldwide.
+Swire Seabed AS has a dependable track record for undertaking a wide range of subsea operations through our team of experienced personnel both onshore and offshore.
+In February 2012, Swire Seabed AS was acquired by Swire Pacific Offshore (SPO) and joined SPO’s network of over 20 offices covering every continent except Antarctica.
+The integration of Swire Seabed’s cutting edge practical expertise into a robust international group ensures we can deliver reliable offshore construction support and ROV services to the oil & gas and renewables sectors worldwide.
+Operations are managed from Swire Seabed’s head office in Bergen, with operations in the Caspian Sea supported by a newly opened office in Baku.

 Swire Seabed AS has developed a dependable track record for undertaking a wide range of subsea operations over a period of more than 30 years.